AmgiOS/babyfeed-privacy/terms.md

 **Last updated: January 20, 2025**

-These Terms of Service ("Terms") govern your use of the BabyFeed mobile application ("App", "Service", "BabyFeed").
+These Terms of Service ("Terms") govern your use of the FeedEase mobile application ("App", "Service", "FeedEase").

-**By downloading, installing, or using BabyFeed, you agree to these Terms.
+**By downloading, installing, or using FeedEase, you agree to these Terms.
 If you do not agree, do not use the App.**

 ---